our ingredients + some rants on food

 FISH SAUCE (goes in our authentic kimchi - none in the vegan of course)

-We are in the process of making our own garum/fish sauce for our kimchi - but until then (and after it's approved for use) we love and so use Red Boat 40N.
+We are in the process of making our own garum/fish sauce for our kimchi - but until then we love and use Red Boat 40N.
 It is beautiful and worth every cent - this is not the stinky stuff you (sadly) may be used to but real fish sauce that is long, has caramel hints, is a little syrupy, mild and refined.
 You would buy this to use as a dipping sauce alone.
 But we take so much time and love making our kimchi that putting crappy ingredients doesn't make sense.
 Red Boat 40N has just 3 ingredients - anchovies, salt and time - at least a year in large wooden barrels.( Check them out here :http://redboatfishsauce.com/ )

 There are whole levels of fish sauce admiration going back as far as the Romans and even further I'm sure.
 Every culture that has a coastline or even lakes and rivers seem to have a version of this delicious umami filled delicacy.
 Actually - try making your own.
 Or try to find some artisan fish sauces.
 Let me know how you get on!